 The definition is that agricultural land has a designated purpose for crop production, rearing livestock or other agriculture related commercial activities.
-But with farming on the decline in the UK, farm land may be becoming redundant and can be bought cheaply.
-With housing pressure high, well positioned farm land may constitute a valuable investment of future building plots.
+But with farming declining in the UK, farmland may become redundant and can be bought cheaply.
+With housing pressure high, well-positioned farmland may constitute a valuable investment of future building plots.

 That’s why the rules around granting planning permission to build on agricultural land are strict.
-There are two major reason that planning consent is required:
+There are two major reasons that planning consent is required:

 - Change of use of the land or buildings from agriculture to something else

 - Erection of a new building on the land